 … To a Great Wedding

-The Bible declares that Jesus will return again for his Love and upon doing so will make her His Bride.
-So, as in all great epics, the Bible concludes with a wedding.
+The Bible declares that Jesus will return again for his Love and then will make her His Bride.
+So, as in all great epics, the Bible ends with a wedding.
 The price that Jesus paid has paved the way for this wedding.
 That wedding is not figurative but real, and those accepting His wedding invitation He calls ‘The Bride of Christ’.
 As it says:

 Let us rejoice and be gladRevelation19:7